kevin-crook-ucb/ucb_w205_crook_supplement/2020_Fall/project_3.md

 * buy a sword
 * join a guild

-You will need to add metadata (additional key / value slots to the json) for each of the above, such as:
+After week 12, you will need to add metadata (additional key / value slots to the json) for each of the above, such as:

 * type of sword
 * guild name